-When I didn’t want to spend $5-10 on spray bottles of commercial cleaner for my travertine and granite I went researching to determine the best method of cleaning and determined a basic mix of alcohol and water would do the trick.
-The details can be read here.
+When I didn’t want to spend $5-10 on spray bottles of commercial cleaner for my travertine and granite I went researching to determine the best method of cleaning.
+I determined a basic mix of alcohol and water would do the trick.
+Read all the details here.
 This led to some great questions and comments.
 One of the ones that came up most often was “Can you polish stone with baby oil?”
 How can you get those granite countertops gleaming?

 If you are here because you want something natural then, I suppose, that would depend on your definition of natural.
-It came from the earth awhile ago, but it is highly processed.
-If you are just worried about if it is safe for your stone then the answer is maybe.
+It came from the earth a while ago, but it is highly processed.
+But, if you are just worried about is baby oil safe for my stone?
+Then the answer is maybe.

 Which leads me to inquire – what’s in that expensive stuff, anyway?
 Here are the top sprays from Amazon (MSDS Sheets are linked):

 - Granite Gold Polish: 60-100% water (hmm), 7-13% Proprietary Ingredients, .1-1% Kathon CG (an antimicrobial preservative made up of isothiazolinones which are generally considered safe to humans, but cases of eczema-like allergic reactions have been reported and they may cause aquatic toxicity), and <.1% fragrance.

 - Weiman Granite Cleaner & Polish: Dunno, doesn’t even list water…now that’s proprietary.
 Although it does say you shouldn’t touch it or breathe in the spray and if you have sensitive skin to use gloves while applying.
 That sounds fun.

 - Gel-Gloss, Counter Gloss Granite and All Natural Stone Surface Cleaner and Polish: So props for no proprietary B.S., but you know, you still don’t want to actually touch the stuff or breathe any in (I hope the warnings are for huffers).
 Looks great, little full, lotta